- What do you need to know about electrical fuses?

 1. Glass fuse

-A glass fuse is the most common type of fuse, it has a glass body with two metal end-caps acting as the contacts.
+A glass fuse is the most common type of fuse and has a glass body with two metal end-caps acting as the contacts.

-A thin metal wire inside the fuse connects the two caps and melts if it reaches the maximum rated current, protecting the circuit and electronics in the case of excessive current or a surge.
+A thin metal wire inside the fuse connects the two caps and melts if energy reaches the maximum rated current, protecting the circuit and electronics in the case of excessive current from a surge.

 2. Old houses fuse